kabalin/moodle-filter_akamaitoken/README.md

 Media Services and extending them with Edge Authorization tokens prior to passing to `core_media_manager` instance for embedding a player.

-Domain settings in streams configuration is used to determine which URL is suitable for token Authorization and key is used to generate access token.
+Domain settings in streams configuration is used to determine which URL should be treated for token Authorization and encryption key is used to generate access token for this URL.
+You can configure any number of encryption key - domain pairs.
+The common use case is to have one pair for media streams provisioned by Akamai Media Services on Demand and one for Akamai Media Services Live.

 ### URL Syntax